Faceted Filtering

 • When you add the new List Filter element with the enabled "Faceted Filtering" switch.

-• When you change sources of any List Filter element with the enabled "Faceted Filtering" switch.
+• When you change the sources of any List Filter element with the enabled "Faceted Filtering" switch.

 To avoid manual re-indexing when you create/edit/delete a post or a taxonomy term, just enable the "Automatic re-indexing" switch on Theme Options > Advanced > Faceted Filtering.